 (Before we carry on, and for convenience we wanted to let you know which is our chosen best wake up light – The Lumie Bodyclock active 250).

 Seasonal Affective Disorder (S.A.D.) is something many people suffer from, whether they are aware of it or not.
-Not getting enough daylight into our lives can have a negative impact on us.

 What is S.A.D. and what is a sunrise alarm clock?

 Ever heard of the winter blues?

 Ever wonder why you can feel great on a beautiful sunny morning and struggle to get your head off your pillow on a dark Winter morning?

 Surprisingly, a recorded 2 million people are affected by this (however this figure is likely to be far more than that as most people simply shrug it off) when we have the shorter days and dark mornings.

 How good do you feel when it’s a glorious warm day outside?

 Well you just can’t get the same effect on colder Wintry mornings, and it’s all down to the lack of sunlight.